SeriousOldMan/Simulator-Controller/README.md

 #### Latest development build

-None for the moment.
-Please use one of the release builds below.
+[2.0.0-alpha](https://www.dropbox.com/s/mdgyg91pezb9arh/Simulator%20Controller%202.0.0-alpha.zip?dl=1) (First preview build for the upcoming [2.0 release](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes).
+Please be careful, since an automatic update mechanism for configurations has been included.
+At least, make a full backup of the *Simulator Controller* folder in your user *Documents* folder.)

 #### Latest release builds